cargo-lambda/cargo-lambda/docs/guide/cross-compiling.md

 - `reqwest` uses OpenSSL as TLS backend by default.
 If you want to use `reqwest` in your application, you can enable the `native-tls-vendored` or the `rustls` features to include the TLS backend in your application.

 - `ring` and any other crates that depend on `cc-rs` have compile-time requirements.
 Look at [their documentation](https://github.com/rust-lang/cc-rs#compile-time-requirements) to see those requirements depending on your platform.

+- `diesel` uses native dependencies to connect to Postgres and MySQL.
+Use [diesel-async](https://crates.io/crates/diesel-async) instead to have a better integration with the Rust Runtime for Lambda.
+See the [example in the runtime's repository](https://github.com/awslabs/aws-lambda-rust-runtime/commit/cd0a19cbceb0d340299b25b7957be0e7be85bf73).